MitchellShiell/Outreach/tutorial-scripts/dms-data-upload.md

 We will leave the description, info, name, organization blank (can be filled in optionally if you want).

-If successful, we will get this status response:

 ```bash
 {
   "message": "Successfully created study 'mystudyID-123'"
 }
 ```

- This indicates to us that the study was created in Song
+Great now our study has been created in Song.

 ***